The best Maui art galleries

 All of these galleries display art work made by local Maui artists; each one is a beautiful and unparalleled experience.
 Go ahead, and plan your next shopping adventure at local galleries on Maui.
 Discover rare souvenirs from Hawaii, and your next Made in Hawaii gift.
 With our valuable insiders knowledge, we always recommend the Best Things To Do on Maui to our readers.
 Mahalo for reading!

-With four locations around the Island of Maui, Maui Hands has their art gallery formula down.
-They represent over 300 local fine artists, jewelers, potters, glassblowers, sculptors, woodworkers and various artisans.
-Their first location opened in Makawao in 1992, and have since grown to a collection of four Maui Hands Galleries around the corners of the island: Makawao, Paia, Lahaina and Ka’anapali.
+With four locations around the Island of Maui, Maui Hands has its art gallery formula down.
+They represent over 300 local fine artists, jewelers, potters, glassblowers, sculptors, woodworkers, and various artisans.
+Their first location opened in Makawao in 1992, and have since grown to a collection of four Maui Hands Galleries around the corners of the island: Makawao, Paia, Lahaina, and Ka’anapali.

-Not only is Maui Crafts Guild the “only artist-owned and operated cooperative gallery” on Maui, but it also features 100% locally made handcrafted art since their opening in 1982.
-Each of the incredibly talented Maui artisans featured at the Maui Crafts Guild are committed to the creation of high-quality fine crafts.
+Not only is Maui Crafts Guild the “only artist-owned and operated cooperative gallery” on Maui, but it also features 100% locally made handcrafted art since its opening in 1982.
+Each of the incredibly talented Maui artisans featured at the Maui Crafts Guild is committed to the creation of high-quality and beautiful fine crafts.
 This Maui gallery offers artisan items you will not see anywhere else in Hawaii or the world.

-Since the late 1960s, Lahaina Arts Society has been one of the finest purveyors of local Maui artists and artisans.
+Since the late 1960s, the Lahaina Arts Society has been one of the finest purveyors of local Maui artists and artisans.
 For over 50 years, the Lahaina Arts Society has promoted visual art on Maui with children’s art classes, special exhibits, a host of events and outdoor fine art fairs under Lahaina’s Historic Banyan Tree.
-They even award partial scholarships to Maui’s high school students on a yearly basis.
+They even award partial scholarships to Maui’s high school students yearly.

 Based on the Island of Maui, Amanda McCumbee is a photorealistic artist.
 Unlike any artist on Maui, Amanda has a unique vision of bringing her paintings to life while exploring Hawaii’s gorgeous scenery, marine, and wildlife.
 She also creates pet portraits.